DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ## 10. Downloading Files From External URLs

-Consider a use-case scenario when a web application receives a URL from an end-user, downloads an image file from this URL and saves the file in a database.
+Consider a use-case scenario where a web application receives a URL from an end-user, downloads an image file from this URL and saves the file in a database.
 This file is then displayed on the application's page by the [ASPxBinaryImage](https://docs.devexpress.com/AspNet/11646/components/data-editors/binaryimage) control.

 It is often suggested to use the [WebClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.webclient?view=net-6.0) class to download a file in this scenario: